Lucy Liu: 2000s: Breakthrough in film

-In 2007 Liu appeared in Code Name: The Cleaner; Rise: Blood Hunter, a supernatural thriller co-starring Michael Chiklis in which Liu plays an undead reporter (for which she was ranked number 41 on "Top 50 Sexiest Vampires"); and Watching the Detectives, an independent romantic comedy co-starring Cillian Murphy.
-She made her producer debut and also starred in a remake of Charlie Chan, which had been planned as early as 2000.
+In 2007, Liu appeared in Code Name: The Cleaner; Rise: Blood Hunter, a supernatural thriller co-starring Michael Chiklis in which Liu plays an undead reporter (for which she was ranked number 41 on "Top 50 Sexiest Vampires"); and Watching the Detectives, an independent romantic comedy co-starring Cillian Murphy.
+She also planned to make her producing debut and star in a remake of Charlie Chan, which had been planned as early as 2000.
 In 2007 Empire named Liu number 96 of their "100 Sexiest Movie Stars".
 The producers of Dirty Sexy Money created a role for Liu as a series regular.
 Liu played Nola Lyons, a powerful attorney who faced Nick George (Peter Krause).
 Liu voiced Silvermist in Disney Fairies and Viper in Kung Fu Panda.

-2010s
+2010s: Mainstream transition

 In March 2010, Liu made her Broadway debut in the Tony Award–winning play God of Carnage as Annette on the second replacement cast alongside Jeff Daniels, Janet McTeer, and Dylan Baker.
 Liu is a supporter of marriage equality for same-sex marriage, and became a spokeswoman for the Human Rights Campaign in 2011.
 She has teamed up with Heinz to combat the widespread global health threat of iron deficiency anemia and vitamin and mineral malnutrition among infants and children in the developing world.

 In March 2012, she was cast as Joan Watson for Elementary.
 Elementary is an American Sherlock Holmes adaptation, and the role Liu was offered is traditionally played by men.
 She has gained praise for her role as Watson, including three consecutive nominations for the People's Choice Awards for Favorite TV Crime Drama Actress.
 She also has played police officer Jessica Tang on Southland, a television show focusing on the lives of police officers and detectives in Los Angeles, as a recurring guest actor during the fourth season.
 She received the Critics' Choice Television Award for Best Drama Guest Actress for this role.
 Liu's other directorial credits include 6 episodes of Elementary, an episode of Graceland, the episode "Dearly Beloved" of Law & Order: Special Victims Unit, and the second-season premiere of Luke Cage.

 In August 2011, Liu became a narrator for the musical group The Bullitts.
 In 2013, Liu was invited to become a member of the Academy of Motion Picture Arts and Sciences.
 Liu was named Harvard's 2016 Artist of the Year.
 She was awarded the Harvard Foundation's arts medal at the annual Harvard Foundation Award ceremony, during the Cultural Rhythms Festival in Sanders Theatre.
 She is also part of the cast in the post-apocalyptic thriller Future World, directed by James Franco and Bruce Thierry Cheung.
 Her first national museum exhibition was held at the National Museum of Singapore in early 2019 and was titled "Unhomed Belongings."

-2020s
+In 2019, she played houselite Simone Grove in the first season of the CBS series Why Women Kill.